Funk metal: Later years and legacy (2000s onward)

 During 2001, Alien Ant Farm released a hugely successful funk metal cover of Michael Jackson's "Smooth Criminal", an electro funk song.

 Bands formed in the 2000s and 2010s that have been described as funk metal include Psychostick, Twelve Foot Ninja and Prophets of Rage (a supergroup featuring members of Cypress Hill, Public Enemy and Rage Against the Machine).

 In 2016, Vice referred to funk metal as "a mostly-forgotten and occasionally-maligned genre".
 Trey Spruance mentioned his fondness for the genre in a 2007 interview.
 When asked if he thought it would make a comeback, he stated "Fuckin' revisionists probably won't think its cool enough... they'll go straight for the flannels and heroin."
 In 2022, Blabbermouth.net labelled the genre as "absurdly entertaining and considerably more inventive than many of the cross-pollinated subgenres that came later", further adding that "obviously, funk-metal was not built to last and both grunge and nu-metal were far bigger commercial propositions in the years that followed."

 Fox News host Greg Gutfeld injected himself into the Kiedis-Patton feud in 2016, calling Red Hot Chili Peppers "the worst band in the universe" and "poor man's Faith No More."
 In 2020, Mr. Bungle reunited as a thrash metal band, with the band's earlier funk metal material not being performed live.
+German band Slope's 2024 album Freak Dreams, released on Century Media, was widely described as funk metal upon release.